Written by Deb Kingsbury

 At least, that’s what we hoped.
 And it worked!

-In fact, much of our oddly, often trapezoidal-shaped and irregularly sized scrap wood has turned into various avian nesting boxes, from more mainstream styles to funky, free-form, and rather far-fetched.
+In fact, much of our oddly, often trapezoidal-shaped, and irregularly sized scrap wood has turned into various avian nesting boxes, from more mainstream styles to the funky, free-form, and rather far-fetched.

 This time, Jeremy decided to make a larger birdhouse to attract some type of northern Arizona owl to help keep the healthy local field mouse and pack rat populations in check.